baileywellen/Data_Visualization/Class_Objectives.md

 ## <a id = "obj_7"> </a>Objective 7
 **Mapping with ArcGIS online: Use the online version of ESRI's ArcGIS for basic geospatial processing.**
 In the maps below, I display the mean Air Quality Index (AQI) in the United States for March-May 2019 with March-May 2020.
-In ArcGIS, I interpolated this data across the United States to estimate what the air quality is in between the observations points that we have.
+In ArcGIS, I interpolated this data across the United States to estimate air quality in locations for which we have no data.

 [See my Air Quality Map Online](https://arcg.is/1rHu98)
 **Spring 2019 AQI:**